JacobMrox/Resident-Evil-3-Classic-Rebirth-HD-Mod-Loader/README.md

+# Crash Bug/Fail/Load texture fail

+I am aware of the current issues where the game has no audio on the title screen and crashes on loading a new game or save, I'm working on fixing it!

 # 👑 RE3 Classic Rebirth 3: Self-Contained HD Mod Loader

 Resident Evil 3 / Biohazard 3 Classic Rebirth HD Mod Loader allows "hires" texture assets and "zmovie" cutscenes/fmvs to load exclusively from a self contained (mod_hd) folder.